 - Add half of the tomatoes, cucumbers, peppers, onion and scallion into the food processor.
 Pulse to chop the vegetables as finely as you would like them in the finished soup.
 Turn the chopped vegetables into a bowl, and repeat with the remaining vegetables.
 Remove half of this batch of chopped vegetables to the bowl, and then let the food processor run for about 20 seconds until the remaining couple of cups of vegetables are pureed.
 Add those to the bowl.

 - Add the tomato juice and vinegar, as well as hot sauce to taste.
 Stir and adjust the salt and pepper as desired.
-Refrigerate the soup of at least 2 hours, and up to 2 days.
+Refrigerate the soup for at least 2 hours, and up to 2 days.
 Serve chilled.